 Programs

 We offer many wonderful programs, including opportunities for Cancer Connection participants to enjoy programs through All Out Adventures.
-In addition to our regular on-going educational and creative programs like Feldenkrais (Make Friends With Your Body), Knitting, Rest to Heal, Qigong Yoga, Creative Writing, Mindfulness, and Music & Movement, we are offering one-time workshops on cooking for nutrition, art, gardening and much more.
+In addition to our regular on-going educational and creative programs like Feldenkrais (Make Friends With Your Body), Knitting, Rest to Heal, Qigong Yoga, Creative Writing, Mindfulness, we are offering workshops on cooking for nutrition, art, gardening and much more.
 More information can be found below.

 People potting flowers during gardening program